 - Later, when Lily wonders if they're in Hell, Ken waxes philosophic about Hell being "the total absence of hope."

-- What Happened to the Pool?: Did they somehow destroy it or just left it there hoping that it will never reopen again on its own?
+- What Happened to the Mouse?: Did they somehow destroy the pool or just left it there hoping that it will never reopen again on its own?

 - Year Inside, Hour Outside : Time in the demon's dimension worked this way.
 A hundred years on the inside only means a day on the outside.